La Paloma Festivity is one of the most genuine festivities in Madrid and during it Madrileños dance its most classic dance: the “Chotis”.

 If you dare to spend the summer in the capital of Spain, do not hesitate to spend the hot nights going from one verbena to another verbena to test your chulapa or chulapo skills by dancing a chotis following the sound of a small organ!
 La Paloma Festivity is a must!

-And if you want to continue knowing more about the history of Madrid … every morning and afternoon from Monday to Saturday we wait for you in the Puerta del Sol square in our Free Tour Madrid with the blue-blue umbrellas and arms wide open !
+And if you want to continue knowing more about the history of Madrid … every morning and afternoon from Monday to Saturday we wait for you in the Puerta del Sol square ready to take our Free Tour Madrid with the blue-blue umbrellas and arms wide open !